amnerip/conversations/README.md

 Then just start talking.
 Examples:

 - "Something's been on my mind about work."
-- "I want to think through how PT is going."
+- "I want to think through how work is going."
 - "I don't know what I want to talk about, just want to check in."

 When you're ready to wrap up, say something like: